Imran4424/Software-Architecture/SolidPrinciples.md

 The above implementation does not violates Interface Segregation Principle(ISP) since it the protocol is not forcing anyone to implement all the methods.

+But there's still a issue, every classes who conforms the protocols will have the reference to the methods and their default implementation.

 # Dependency Inversion Principle